Tomas Švedkauskas: FK Panevėžys

 On 19 December 2023 Panevėžys Club announced that signed with Švedkauskas.
-On 18 May 2024 he made debut in A Lyga against FC Hegelmann.
+On 18 May 2024 he made his debut in A Lyga against FC Hegelmann.
 On 28 December 2024 FK Panevėžys announced, that goalkeeper left the club.

 Kauno Žalgiris

 On 28 December 2024 FK Kauno Žalgiris announced, that signed with Tomas Švedkauksas.

 International career

 Švedkauskas has made 5 appearances for the Lithuania's Under 21 National team.

 He did his debut for the senior national team on 8 June 2018 in a friendly loss (1–0) against Iran where he played the entire match.